run-llama/llama_index/llama-index-packs/llama-index-packs-mixture-of-agents/README.md

 Implementation Of [Mixture-Of-Agents](https://arxiv.org/abs/2406.04692) paper from TogetherAI as LlamaPack.

+Disclaimer: While the paper named the method "Mixture of Agents", agents appear to refer to LLMs themselves, not actual agentic behaviour

 ### Approach

 The capabilities of LLMs have advanced significantly, and there is now a growing number of these models available.
 To maximize their potential, we need to harness the collective expertise of multiple LLMs.
 This is where the Mixture-of-Agents (MoA) approach comes in.